ansible-collections/netapp.ontap/README.md

   - na_ontap_nfs - fix `default_user` under `windows` not getting modified, if not set previously, in REST.
   - na_ontap_dns - fix DNS not working with Cluster mode.
   - na_ontap_ems_filter - fix modify operation to add rule in existing filter.

+### New Modules
+  - na_ontap_ems_config - REST only support for modifying EMS configuration, requires ONTAP 9.6 or later.

 ## 22.7.0

 ### New Options